superseriousbusiness/gotosocial/docs/federation/interaction_policy.md

 ### Requesting, Obtaining, and Validating Approval

-When an actor's URI is in the `approvalRequired` array for a type of interaction, **or** their presence in a collection needs to be validated (see [Validating presence in a Followers / Following collection](#validating-presence-in-a-followers--following-collection)), implementations wishing to obtain approval for that actor to interact with a policied post should do the following:
+When an actor's URI is in the `manualApproval` array for a type of interaction, **or** their presence in a collection needs to be validated (see [Validating presence in a Followers / Following collection](#validating-presence-in-a-followers--following-collection)), implementations wishing to obtain approval for that actor to interact with a policied post should do the following:

 1. Compose the interaction `Activity` (ie., `Like`, `Create` (reply), or `Announce`), as normal.
 2. Address the `Activity` `to` and `cc` the expected recipients for that `Activity`, as normal.